 Illinois is also significantly impacted by the opioid crisis, with thousands of overdose-related deaths each year.
 From 2021 to 2022, the state experienced a 5.1% increase in overall overdose deaths, with opioid overdoses increasing by 8.2%.
 Fentanyl is a synthetic opioid, which is arguably one of the most deadly drugs, whose death toll rose by 12.1%, and is still increasing.

-It is crucial to recognize that a personal story of struggle and loss is behind each statistic.
+It is crucial to recognize that behind each statistic lies a personal story of struggle and loss.
 Families and communities are deeply affected by the devastating consequences of substance abuse and addiction.
 The ripple effect of an overdose extends far beyond the individual, impacting loved ones, friends, and even entire neighborhoods.

 How Illinois is Helping to Fight Overdose